Depth-Semantic-Aware-Image-Generation/TBrain_China-Steel-AI-Challenge/README.md

 # TBrain_China Steel AI Challenge
-Participants must develop an AI algorithm to recognize printed or handwritten serial numbers on steel billets.
-This will aid in tracing issues and quality control.
-The system should identify printed serial numbers (digits and letters) and handle handwritten, inverted, duplicated, or blurred serial numbers for production line use.
+This repository contains code for developing an AI algorithm to recognize printed and handwritten serial numbers on steel billets, aiding in tracing and quality control.
+The system identifies serial numbers, including digits and letters, and handles handwritten, inverted, duplicated, or blurred serial numbers for production line use.

 ![show1 Image](data/show1.PNG)